microsoft/WhatTheHack/043-SQLModernization/Coach/Solution06.md

 3. Provide the necessary inputs on the **Basics** tab.

-    > Note: The table below provides example values for illustrative purposes only, ensure to specify values that make sense for your deployment.
+    **NOTE**: The table below provides example values for illustrative purposes only, ensure to specify values that make sense for your deployment.

     | Parameter  | Example Value |
     | --- | --- |